Electric cars are getting all the attention in the transportation industry.

 This comes as no surprise.
 There’s been a race by auto manufacturers to bring electric cars and trucks to the masses in recent years.
 It’s only become more competitive as consumers are now more environmentally conscious and governments are taking legislative steps to reduce carbon emissions.

-Cars and trucks aren’t the only modes of transportation expected to convert from fossil fuels to a greener source.
+EV trends that have dominated the last several years aren’t expected to let up in any sense this year.
+In fact, the EV market is only expected to grow.
+In addition, cars and trucks aren’t the only modes of transportation expected to convert from fossil fuels to a greener source.
 Name a type of vehicle, and chances are there’s already an electric-powered alternative.

 With new technology comes more new technology.